OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 For this post, I chose the [BestBags](https://github.com/maryamaljanabi/bestbags-nodejs-ecommerce) e-commerce sample application.
 This sample includes everything you need to get it up and running quickly, even files to create and seed the MongoDB database that it uses as a back-end.

 ### Modifications
 To make this project more configurable, I made some minor modifications.
-The original project hardcoded values that could change as the application moves from environment to environment:
+The original project hard-coded values that could change as the application moves from environment to environment:

 - Port to listen on
 - Database connection string